HiveHQ/HiveSdkDocs/source/index.html.md

 <aside class='notice'>
-  Note: you should try to only call <code>fbSignup</code> immediately following a user interacting with your page (i.e. clicking a link, button, or other element).
+  You should only call <code>fbSignup</code> immediately following a user interacting with your page (i.e. clicking a link, button, or other element).
 This will help to avoid browsers mistaking Facebook's login dialog for a popup that would otherwise be blocked.
 </aside>